SaifoSaeed/Two-Bit-Subtractor/README.md

+_Note: This project was a forced requirement of my Digital Electronics Lab course.
+They tell me to make an AND gate after multiple courses on Computer Architecture and two 5-Stage CPUs with different ISAs (mostly part of my study plan).
+They busy us with menial tasks to keep us from learning.
+Really hope it helps someone out there since it sure wasted my time enough (1.5 hours)._
 # Two-Bit Subtractor

 This repository contains the design and implementation of a **Two-Bit Binary Subtractor**.
 The circuit accepts two 2-bit binary numbers as input and produces their difference and a borrow bit.